Abicumaran/GBM_Complexity_I/README.md

 # GBM_Complexity_I
 Codes for Single-cell analysis in GBM transcriptional dynamics

-This Github Respository corresponds to all codes, tutorials, packages, and tutorials required for the single-cell data analysis from our iScience paper on GBM Cell Fate/Gene Expression Dynamics.
+This Github Respository corresponds to all codes, tutorials, packages, and information required for the single-cell data analysis from our iScience paper on GBM Cell Fate/Gene Expression Dynamics.

 Citation: